• English

 Edfu is located 60km north of Aswan.
-It was the 2nd Nome of Upper Egypt and the center of the cult of a triad of gods, which consisted of Horus of Behdet, Hathor, and their son, Hor-Sama-Tawy.
-In the old Greek documents, Edfu was known as "Apollopolis Magna" because the Greeks identified Horus with their god Apollo.
+It was the 2nd Nome of Upper Egypt and the center of the cult of a gods triad, consisting of Horus of Behdet, Hathor, and their son, Hor-Sama-Tawy.
+Edfu was known as "Apollopolis Magna" in the old Greek documents because the Greeks identified Horus with their god Apollo.

 the-temple-of-edfu

-The Edfu Temple consists of traditional elements of Egyptian Temples of the New Kingdom, together with a few Greek elements, such as the mamis (house of divine birth), which is situated to the west of the main entrance of the Temple.
-It consists of an entrance, a court, and a chapel.
-The walls of the mamis are decorated with scenes showing the story of the divine birth of Horus the child, in the presence of the goddess Hathor, the god Khenoum and other deities who were concerned with pregnancy and birth.
+The Edfu Temple consists of traditional elements of Egyptian Temples of the New Kingdom and a few Greek elements, such as the mamis (house of divine birth), situated to the west of the Temple's main entrance.
+It consists of a hall, a court, and a chapel.
+The walls of the mamis are decorated with scenes showing the story of the divine birth of Horus, the child, in the presence of the goddess Hathor, the god Khenoum, and other deities concerned with pregnancy and childbirth.

 the-temple-of-edfu